aj-in/DSA-Solutions/LeetCode/Python/Easy/Solutions.md

  ```

-Solution : use enumerate to get index...way better than making an indedex counter and incrementing it for each loop
+Solution : use enumerate to get index...way better than making an index counter and incrementing it for each loop